marshmallow-code/marshmallow/docs/upgrading.rst

             if data["field_a"] < data["field_b"]:
                 raise ValidationError("field_a must be greater than field_b")

-Custom Accessors and Error Handlers
+Custom accessors and error handlers
 ***********************************

 Custom accessors and error handlers are now defined as methods. `Schema.accessor` and `Schema.error_handler` are deprecated.